EUDAT-B2SAFE/B2SAFE-DPM/client/README.md

-# Data Policy Manager Client #
+# Data Policy Manager agent #

+The Data Policy Manager allows to define, store, monitor policies.
+A DPM policy is a set of actions applied to a set of data and triggered at a certain point in time.
 The Data Policy Manager (DPM) Client is a collection of python scripts running at each EUDAT data center.
+A DPM agent is a client to list and retrieve DPM policies, translate them into B2SAFE operations, schedule them and provide back the status of their enforcement.

-Currently there are two main scrips:
+Currently there is one main script: the *PolicyManager.py* python script.
- 1. The *PolicyManager.py* python script responsible for fetching policies from the DPM server.
- 2. The *Upload.py script*, responsible for uploading policy execution state to the DPM server.

-More information on both of these scripts can be found in the next sections.

 Required Python Modules: